We’ve spoken to hundreds of pastors and churches.

 What does that mean?

-The first image that comes to mind is the scene from Cheaper by the Dozen when Steve Martin’s kids unleash a snake at their home during a party and madness and/or chaos ensues.
+The first image that comes to mind is a scene from Cheaper by the Dozen when Steve Martin’s kids unleash a snake at their home during a party and madness and/or chaos ensues.

 In that case, count me out.